-“Phytoestrogens (plant oestrogens) are substances
+“Phytoestrogens are substances from plants that have

 Umbrella